RGBSI Blog

 PPAP 101 What You Need to Know

 International quality standards for manufacturing continue to increase and many industrial companies are requiring that their suppliers use PPAP, which stands for production part approval process.
 Created and utilized first by the automotive industry, PPAP is a risk identification and mitigation process used to provide evident to the customer that there is a reliable and repeatable process.
-PPAP helps to ensure better communication between a customer and supplier in hopes that there will be fewer turnbacks and revisions to the product or process.
+PPAP helps to ensure better communication between a customer and supplier in hopes of reducing late-stage rework, non-conformances, or quality-related changes to the product or process.

 If you're not familiar or just want a quick overview, we've synthesized what you need to know into a quick and easy breakdown of what PPAP is and does in the manufacturing industry.